Thousands of travelers apply for visas to visit Belgium each year. In 2025, 263,617 people submitted Schengen visa applications there.

 Belgium visa application requirements

-There are a variety of types of Belgium visas, and each visa has its own specific requirements.
-In most cases, Belgium visitor visas have the lowest number of requirements.
+There are a variety of types of Belgian visas, and each visa has its own specific requirements.
+In most cases, Belgian visitor visas have the lowest number of requirements.
 It’s also the most common visa.
-Here is a variety of Belgium visas and what’s required of each.
+Here is a variety of Belgian visas and what’s required of each.

 No matter which Belgium visa you're applying for, there will be a set of essential documents you'll need to provide.